Finding participants for user research

 - may need help to use your service

-- user personas (if available)
+- user profiles and personas

 - social and economic status